Princegitb/teams-mongodb-employee-bot/README.md

-# AI-Powered Employee Database Assistant (NLP & MongoDB)
+# AI-Powered Teams Employee Database Bot (Wink NLP & MongoDB)

-A state-of-the-art AI-powered chatbot assistant that allows users to ask questions about employee data in plain natural language.
-The backend uses the offline-friendly **Wink NLP** framework to perform tokenization, lemmatization, custom entity extraction (for names and departments), and intent classification (using Jaccard similarity and keyword boosting).
-It maps parsed user intent directly to Mongoose queries and returns interactive, human-readable responses.
+A conversational AI assistant integrated with Microsoft Teams that allows users to query, search, and analyze employee records in plain natural language.
+The backend uses the offline-friendly **Wink NLP** framework to perform tokenization, lemmatization, custom entity extraction (for names, departments, designations, and cities), and intent classification (using Jaccard similarity and keyword boosting).
+It maps parsed user queries directly to MongoDB query filters and aggregations.

+The project features a modular two-tier server architecture and supports offline testing using the **Teams App Test Tool**.

 ---

 ## Key Features

-- **Local NLP Pipeline:** Powered by **Wink NLP** (`wink-eng-lite-web-model`), eliminating external API request delays or usage caps.
+- **23 Conversational Operations:** Supports simple counting, advanced multi-attribute profile search, range queries, department/employee comparison metrics, and salary analytics.
+- **Intelligent Typo Correction:** Implements a Levenshtein distance fuzzy matching did-you-mean helper that recommends the top 3 closest employee names if an exact search match fails.
-- **Dynamic Entity Extraction:** Dynamically registers employee names and department entities fetched from the MongoDB database to improve query accuracy.
+- **Dynamic Entity Matching:** Dynamically trains the Wink NLP engine on startup using employee names, departments, and cities fetched from MongoDB Atlas.
-- **Intent Classification:** Classifies queries (e.g., counting, listing, timeline, or salary analytics) using Jaccard similarity combined with heuristic keyword boosting.
-- **Interactive UI:** A premium, glassmorphic dark-themed chat interface with click-to-query suggestion chips and a highly responsive design.
+- **Zero-Azure Local Debugging:** Fully configured with the Teams App Test Tool (`teamsapptester`) for offline sandbox testing.
-- **Auto-Seeding:** Automatically seeds the database with sample employee records if the collection is empty.
+- **Auto-Seeding:** Automatically seeds your MongoDB database with sample records if the collection is empty.

----

-## Tech Stack

-- **Frontend:** HTML5, CSS3 (Vanilla Glassmorphic Design), Vanilla JavaScript (ES6)
-- **Backend:** Node.js, Express.js
-- **Database:** MongoDB Atlas, Mongoose
-- **NLP Engine:** Wink NLP (`wink-nlp`, `wink-eng-lite-web-model`)

 ---